RayZ3R0/nid-checker-api/README.md

    - Do not store extracted data unless necessary and legal

 4. **Network Security**:

    - For production, place the API behind a reverse proxy like Nginx
    - Configure HTTPS to encrypt data in transit

+5. **Podman Security Benefits**:
+   - Rootless containers by default
+   - No daemon running as root
+   - Better isolation with SELinux integration on RHEL-based systems

 ## Performance Optimization